Xqhare/shamash/README.md

 3. Move the binary to the desired location.
 4. Add the binary to your autostart script.
+5. Restart your system or start the program manually.

 Now Shamash is up and running, monitoring your Internet connection.
+Whenever the system boots up, it will automatically start Shamash in the background, as long as you have added it to your autostart script.

 ## Usage:

-After setting up the program, you can simplylet it run in the background.
+After setting up the program, you can simply let it run in the background.
 Shamash will create a directory `shamash-logs` in the same directory you place it in and store all of its data there.

 Inside the `shamash-logs` directory, you will find directories named after the network adapter that dropped the connection.